insilica/ctgov-compliance-web/README.md

 _Not required; ran using `nix develop`_

-For convenience a helper script is included to load mock organizations, users, trials and compliance information into both PostgreSQL and Blazegraph.
+For convenience a helper script is included to load mock organizations, users, trials and compliance information into PostgreSQL.

 ```bash
 python scripts/init_mock_data.py